exoplatform/exo-documentation/docs/PersonalApplications.rst

 **My posted News commented**

-You will receive the **My posted News commented** notification when a user comments one of your articles.
+You will receive the **My posted News commented** notification when a user commented one of your articles.

 	|image102|